owlbarn/tutorial/book/regression/README.md

 1. Manual gradient descent and optimizer on multiple variable problem
 1. Regularisation of logistic regression could be used as an excise
+1. In regularisation, what would happen if the $\lambda$ is extremely large?